 - Leasee (private operator)

-It is the role of the chosen management body to ensure the policies and procedures (such as Fresh Tastes @ School) relevant to running the canteen are developed, implemented and reviewed.
+It is the role of the chosen management body to ensure the policies and procedures (such as the Healthy School Canteen Strategy) relevant to running the canteen are developed, implemented and reviewed.
 The canteen manager acts as an employee (paid or unpaid) who is managed by the management body.

 Since 2010, all canteens in NSW are recognised as food businesses and must be registered with the NSW Food Authority.
-Food sold from public school canteens in NSW must meet the Fresh Tastes @ School Policy and school communities must follow the Nutrition in Schools Policy which supports Fresh Tastes.
+Food sold from public school canteens in NSW must meet the Healthy School Canteen Strategy and school communities must follow the Nutrition in Schools Policy which supports the strategy.